xronos-inc/example-monte-carlo-pi/README.md

 ## Prerequisites

 - Bash (or you may review the run script to replicate steps otherwise)
-- Python 3.10 or later
+- Python 3.10
-- Python virtual environment packages
+- Python virtual environment
-- Lingua Franca compiler
+- Lingua Franca compiler (tested with v0.9.0)

 ## Run the Application